Ashish-Mahendrakar/Control-of-path-follower-robot/README.md

 - **Spark V PNG:** Image of the Spark V sensor used for line detection.

 ## Project Files
-- `Arduino_Code.ino` - Arduino code implementing PID control.
+- `source_code.c` - Arduino code implementing PID control.
 - `path.png` - Image of the path followed by the robot.
 - `spark_v.png` - Image of the Spark V sensor used in the project.